mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

     return node
 ```

 In `add_to_end`, we create a variable called `ptr` ("pointer") that starts at `head` and traverses the list until it reaches the last node, whose `.next` attribute is a null pointer.
 We then simply set that node's `.next` value to a new `ListNode`.
-Notice how we don't need to return anything for our change to take effect.
+We don't need to return anything for our change to take effect.

 `add_to_front` is simpler: we create a new head, then set its `.next` pointer to the head of our existing linked list.
 However, we need to manually update `head` outside our function with this new node, because otherwise `head` still points to the old head.